MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-troubleshooting.md

 Assuming that you have not incorrectly typed a subscription name or ID, this error occurs when a resource provider is not registered in the active subscription.
 For example, if you want to execute `az storage account create`, the `Microsoft.Storage` provider must be registered.
 To register a resource provider, see [Azure resource providers and types](/azure/azure-resource-manager/management/resource-providers-and-types).

-## Error: Bad handshake...certificate verify failed (Proxy blocks connection)
+## Error: Bad handshake...certificate verify failed

 See [Work behind a proxy](#work-behind-a-proxy) for information on how to resolve this error.